Dinesh-Kalamegam/spelling-test-generator/test.md

-I'll create 20 spelling test questions according to the given format.
-Here they are:
+I'm ready to create the spelling test questions.
+Here are the 20 questions:

-Spelling 1: The word is flicker.
+Spelling 1: The word is whistle.

-The lights in the room started to flicker.
+I love playing with my favorite whistle.

-The word is flicker.
+The word is whistle.

-Spelling 2: The word is zesty.
+Spelling 2: The word is clock.

-My favourite drink is very zesty.
+My mom always sets the clock on the wall.

-The word is zesty.
+The word is clock.

-Spelling 3: The word is knack.
+Spelling 3: The word is stingy.

-I found a small metal thing that had a good knack for holding things together.
+She was a bit stingy with her friends.

-The word is knack.
+The word is stingy.

-Spelling 4: The word is gnaw.
+Spelling 4: The word is chunk.

-The squirrel starts to gnaw on the tree bark.
+He ate his favorite food, which was in chunks.

+The word is chunk.

+Spelling 5: The word is pocket.

+I found my phone in the pocket of my jeans.

+The word is pocket.

+Spelling 6: The word is riddle.

+She loved solving the tricky riddle.

+The word is riddle.

+Spelling 7: The word is knick.

+Her silver necklace was a beautiful knick.

+The word is knick.

+Spelling 8: The word is vial.

+He drank from a small vial of medicine.

+The word is vial.

+Spelling 9: The word is flake.

+Snowflakes gently fell on my face.

+The word is flake.

+Spelling 10: The word is geese.

+We saw many geese flying in the sky.

+The word is geese.

+Spelling 11: The word is sneeze.

+She let out a big sneeze when she got excited.

+The word is sneeze.

+Spelling 12: The word is pail.

+He filled up his pail with fresh water.

+The word is pail.

+Spelling 13: The word is flossy.

+Her hair was very flossy and curly.

-The word is gnaw.
+The word is flossy.

-Spelling 5: The word is whiff.
+Spelling 14: The word is whiff.

-She could smell something tasty when she took a whiff of air from outside.
+He sniffed the freshly cut grass, but only got a tiny whiff.

 The word is whiff.

-Spelling 6: The word is ketchup.

-My mum puts ketchup on her sandwich.

-The word is ketchup.

-Spelling 7: The word is sleet.

-The weather forecast said it might be snowy and then there could be sleet.

-The word is sleet.

-Spelling 8: The word is flake.

-The ice cream made a nice flake that stuck to my tongue.

-The word is flake.

-Spelling 9: The word is gnat.

-My brother tries to swat away the annoying little fly which is actually a gnat.

-The word is gnat.

-Spelling 10: The word is nuke.

-There was a warning message saying do not nuke your brain with too many computers.

-The word is nuke.

-Spelling 11: The word is knave.

-He thought he could trick the other players but it turned out to be a great deception by a clever knave.

-The word is knave.

-Spelling 12: The word is peeve.

-She has a small thing that she can't stop thinking about which really makes her peeve.

-The word is peeve.

-Spelling 13: The word is awe.

-As I watched the sunset, I felt an overwhelming sense of awe.

-The word is awe.

-Spelling 14: The word is phantasm.

-In my favourite fantasy story there was a magical creature that appeared in a ghostly phantasm.

-The word is phantasm.

-Spelling 15: The word is quixotic.
+Spelling 15: The word is twine.

-His adventurous nature made him quite quixotic and unpredictable.
+She used twine to tie her shoelaces.

-The word is quixotic.
+The word is twine.

-Spelling 16: The word is whir.
+Spelling 16: The word is snare.

-The helicopter blades started to make a loud whir as they spun round the main body of the machine.
+The hunter carefully put up a trap, or snare, for the deer.

-The word is whir.
+The word is snare.

-Spelling 17: The word is awry.
+Spelling 17: The word is dawdle.

-He tried but ended up making his favourite puzzle slightly awry which really upset him.
+I don't want to waste time, so I won't dawdle any longer.

-The word is awry.
+The word is dawdle.

-Spelling 18: The word is cliche.
+Spelling 18: The word is peal.

-She thought the slogan was just a tired old cliche and wanted something more original to say.
+The church bell began to peal in the distance.

-The word is cliche.
+The word is peal.

-Spelling 19: The word is quiver.
+Spelling 19: The word is raze.

-My hand started to quiver with fear when I saw the snake coming towards me.
+We had to raze the old building to make way for a new one.

-The word is quiver.
+The word is raze.

-Spelling 20: The word is geese.
+Spelling 20: The word is pore.

-A group of noisy birds flew overhead but were actually a flock of curious geese.
+Her skin was very prone to getting pores and acne.

+The word is pore.